-No matter what you’re trying to do, you could benefit from a meal replacement bar or powder.
-The number one aspect that people struggle in our fast-paced society is getting all of their meals in every day.
+Why?
+Because one of the biggest aspects that people struggle in our fast-paced society is getting all of their meals in every day.

 In this article, we’ll explain what meal replacements are, how they can help you meet your fitness goals, and what separates the good meal replacement shakes and bars from the bad ones.

-Meal replacement bars and powders were another way for athletes to get the extra calories and nutrition they needed without eating an entire meal.
+In the past, real replacement bars and powders were another way for athletes to get the extra calories and nutrition they needed without eating an entire meal.

-No longer is it just athletes using meal replacement supplements, but now it’s regular gym goers and even those who do not workout use meal replacements as part of their daily routine!
+No longer is it just athletes using meal replacement supplements, but now it’s athletes, regular gym-goers, non-gym-goers... and more people than ever use meal replacements as part of their daily routine!

-It’s so much easier to reach for a meal replacement bar or shake than it is to take an hour or more out of your day to plan, cook, and eat a meal.
+It’s so much easier to reach for a meal replacement bar or shake than it is to take thirty minutes or more out of your day to plan, cook, and eat a meal.

-The good news is, reaching for a meal replacement bar or meal replacement powder is ussually a lot healthier of an option than fast food, which is more convenient than a home-cooked meal.
+The good news is, reaching for a meal replacement bar or meal replacement powder is usually a lot healthier of an option than fast food, which is more convenient than a home-cooked meal.